 - Notify owner of plumbing code violation within 30 days of adopting local authority;

-- Meet with owner within 30 days of receiving SD notification; and
+- Meet with the owner within 30 days of receiving SD notification;

 If the answer is “No,” the CPWS must document what specific actions were taken to come to that conclusion, i.e. talked to local plumbers, talked to the local plumbing authority, met with owners of possible high-hazard cross connections, and/or tracked RPZ backflow preventer installation and maintenance records.

 If the answer is “I’m not sure,” the CPWS must take action to locate any suspect or known inadequately protected high-hazard cross connections prior to the next Sanitary Survey (within 18 months).